congly-cmd/qr-code-component/README.md

 - CSS3 (Flexbox)

 ### What I learned
-I learned how to center a card using Flexbox and how to structure a simple component.
-Very useful for me
+ I learned the importance of using semantic landmarks.
+At first, my solution was missing a <main> element and some content was not wrapped inside landmarks.
+After fixing this, the accessibility checks passed.

 ## Author
 - Frontend Mentor - [@congly-cmd](https://www.frontendmentor.io/profile/congly-cmd)